Perception of the ‘golden years’ has changed through time

 By David L. Podos

-The campaign figured many people in that age group were nearing retirement and centered their marketing strategy to convince newly retirees to move to warmer climes such as Arizona and Florida.
+The campaign figured many people in that age group were nearing retirement and centered their marketing strategy with the help of to convince newly retirees to move to warmer climes such as Arizona and Florida.

 The idea was that retirees could enjoy their “golden years” in sunshine and warmth and on the golf course.